AckerlyXu/heima/articles/active-directory/develop/active-directory-graph-api-quickstart.md

 ![Azure AD graph api explorer](./media/active-directory-graph-api-quickstart/graph_explorer.png)

-**Load the Azure AD Graph Explorer**: To load the tool, navigate to [https://graphexplorerchina.azurewebsites.net/](https://graphexplorerchina.azurewebsites.net/).
-Click **Login** and sign-in with your Azure AD account credentials to run the Azure AD Graph Explorer against your tenant.
-If you run Azure AD Graph Explorer against your own tenant, either you or your administrator needs to consent during sign-in.
-If you have an Office 365 subscription, you automatically have an Azure AD tenant.
-The credentials you use to sign in to Office 365 are, in fact, Azure AD accounts, and you can use these credentials with Azure AD Graph Explorer.

 **Run a query**: To run a query, type your query in the request text box and click **GET** or click the **enter** key.
 The results are displayed in the response box.
 For example, `https://graph.chinacloudapi.cn/myorganization/groups?api-version=1.6` lists all group objects in the signed-in user's directory.

 Note the following features and limitations of the Azure AD Graph Explorer: